Tree House Recovery Colorado

 Post-Acute Withdrawal

-The second phase, post-acute withdrawal syndrome (PAWS), is a collection of psychological and mood-related symptoms that occur as the brain recovers from the effects of active addiction.
-PAWS can also be referred to as prolonged withdrawal syndrome, post-withdrawal syndrome, or protracted withdrawal syndrome.
+People also refer to PAWS as prolonged withdrawal syndrome, post-withdrawal syndrome, or protracted withdrawal syndrome.
 Despite the discomfort, it’s important to know that PAWS is temporary.
 Over time, the symptoms will begin to fade, and individuals will start to feel better.

 Illusion of withdrawal timeline: Detox lasting one to two weeks and post-acute withdrawal lasting weeks to months.